nishanths/slack-texts/cmd/slack-texts/README.md

 # cmd/slack-texts

-Command-line wrapper around slack-texts: <https://github.com/nishanths/slack-texts>.
+Command-line wrapper around `slack-texts`: <https://github.com/nishanths/slack-texts>.

 This is *not* available on npm.
-The package.json exists only to help install dependencies.
+The `package.json` exists only to help install dependencies.

 ## Running